atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 [[§607.4]({{ site.baseurl }}/ada/#ada-607_4)]

-So that use of grab bars at shower compartments and bathtubs is not impeded, any projecting objects must be located at least 12\" above the top surface of grab bars and at least 1½\" from the bottom and ends of grab bars.
-However, other grab bars and shower controls and fittings can be located at least 1½\" above grab bars.
+So that use of grab bars at shower compartments and bathtubs is not impeded, any projecting objects must be located at least 12&Prime; above the top surface of grab bars and at least 1½&Prime; from the bottom and ends of grab bars.
+However, other grab bars and shower controls and fittings can be located at least 1½&Prime; above grab bars.

 <div class="clearfix" markdown="1">
-![Clearance shown to be 12" high min above a shower grab bar and 1 ½" min from the bottom and sides of the bar.
-Controls and the hand-held shower spray unit can be located within the 12" clearance above the bar but other elements like soap dispensers cannot.
+![Clearance shown to be 12 inches high min above a shower grab bar and 1 ½ inches min from the bottom and sides of the bar.
+Controls and the hand-held shower spray unit can be located within the 12 inches clearance above the bar but other elements like soap dispensers cannot.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/34.jpg){: .float-left .img-medium}

-_Shower controls and fittings can be 1½\" min. above grab bars, but other projecting objects, such as soap dispensers, must be outside the 12\" min. clear space above grab bars.
-This required 12\" min. clearance limits to a narrow range (45\" -- 48\") the height of accessible operable parts depending on the grab bar height (33\" -- 36\")._
+_Shower controls and fittings can be 1½&Prime; minimum above grab bars, but other projecting objects, such as soap dispensers, must be outside the 12&Prime; minimum clear space above grab bars.
+This required 12&Prime; minimum clearance limits to a narrow range (45&Prime; to 48&Prime;) the height of accessible operable parts depending on the grab bar height (33&Prime; to 36&Prime;)._
 </div>

 Grab bars can have circular or non-circular cross-sections but must have rounded edges.
-The 1½\" clearance between the grab bar and wall is not a minimum but an absolute dimension to prevent entrapment.
+The 1½&Prime; clearance between the grab bar and wall is not a minimum but an absolute dimension to prevent entrapment.
 Grab bars cannot rotate within fittings.
 The structural strength of grab bars must withstand a vertical or horizontal force of 250 lbs. at any point on the grab bar, fastener, mounting device, or supporting structure.

-![Grab bar with a circular cross section 1 1/4\" - 2\" in diameter and a clearance from the wall 1 1/2\" Grab bar with non-circular cross section with rounded edges and a perimeter dimension 4\" - 4.8\", a max. cross-section dimension of 2\", and a clearance 1 1/2\" from the wall]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/35.png){: .img-large}
+![Grab bar with a circular cross section 1 1/4 inches to 2 inches in diameter and a clearance from the wall 1 1/2 inches Grab bar with non-circular cross section with rounded edges and a perimeter dimension 4 inches to 4.8 inches, a maximum cross-section dimension of 2 inches, and a clearance 1 1/2 inches from the wall]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/35.png){: .img-large}

 <div class="border padding-1" style="background-color: #e2e1ef;">